 Today’s Cubs Birthdays (November 2)

-If you go to the Baseball Encyclopedia and look at the last name listed there, you’ll find Dutch Zwilling.
-Dutch was born in St. Louis, and only lasted four big league seasons, but the centerfielder might have seen more historic Chicago baseball history than any other player.
+Until 2015, if you went to the Baseball Encyclopedia and looked at the last name listed there, you would have found Dutch Zwilling.
+(Now it is non-Cub Tony Zych).
+Dutch was born in St. Louis, and only lasted four big league seasons, but the center fielder might have seen more historic Chicago baseball history than any other player.
 His career started in 1910 with the Chicago White Sox.
 If that year doesn’t instantly ring a bell, it should.
 It was the first season the White Sox played in their brand new Comiskey Park.
-After that year he kicked around the minors for a few seasons, but reemerged in the newly formed Federal League in 1914.
+After that year he kicked around the minors for a few seasons, but re-emerged in the newly formed Federal League in 1914.
 If that year doesn’t sound familiar, it should.
 It was the opening season of the ballpark now known as Wrigley Field.
-Dutch played both seasons for the Feds, and led the league in homers one season and RBI the next, so when his owner bought the Chicago Cubs the following year, he made sure that he brought his boy Dutch to play for the Cubs.
-That was 1916, the first season that the Cubs played in Wrigley Field.
-Dutch Zwilling may be the last man listed in the Baseball Encyclopedia, but he saw things in his playing days that most of us would only dream of seeing.
+Dutch played both seasons for the Feds, and led the league in homers one season and RBI the next.
+When his owner bought the Chicago Cubs the following year, he made sure that he brought his boy Dutch to play for the Cubs.
+That was 1916, the first season the Cubs played in Wrigley Field.
+Dutch Zwilling may be the second-to-last man listed in the Baseball Encyclopedia, but he saw things in his playing days that most of us would only dream of seeing.
 He and his buddy Rollie “Bunions” Zeider remain, and will always remain, the only two players to have played major league baseball for three different Chicago teams.

 The first Mexican-born pitcher in big league history made his debut with the Cubs during the war.
 He only pitched in four games and posted an ERA of 3.38 before the Cubs sent him down for more seasoning.
 He later pitched for the A’s and the Indians.
 After his playing career, Jesse became one of the best scouts in baseball.
 His signings for the Minnesota Twins included Bert Blyleven, Lyman Bostock, Bill Campbell, Rick Dempsey, and Jesse Orosco.

-He was a four time all-star, three time strikeout king, and world famous for throwing back-to-back no-hitters.
+Johnny was a four-time All-Star, three-time strikeout king, and was world famous for throwing back-to-back no-hitters.
 (The last out in that second no-hitter?
 Leo Durocher).
 His record of 21 straight hitless innings will probably never be beaten.
 Johnny also struck out six batters in the 1943 All-Star Game.
 As you might have guessed, all of that happened before he arrived in Chicago.
 By the time he joined the Cubs in 1950, he was toast.
 The Cubs tried him as a starter, and he couldn’t do it anymore, so they used him as a closer — asking him to finish 17 games.
 Unfortunately, he walked more men than he struck out, gave up ten home runs in only 73 innings, and managed to record only one save.
 The Cubs released him in April of 1951.